vickyvishal/barbadi-score-managing-tool/README.md

 - **Barbadi** in hindi means to destoy or reduce is a card game played between a minimum of two players.
 - Each players gets 5 cards in the begining.
 - The player sitting next to the distribuiter gets 6 cards and starts the game.
-- The objective of the game is the reduce(barbadi) the card points.
+- The objective of the game is to reduce(barbadi) the card points in their hand.
 - The reduction happens by exchanging your card with the table cards
 - The table cards consist of hidden cards or shown cards of the previous player.
 - The player can also group their cards with the **same value** or in **sequence** and reduce it at one go.